 Race 'Doesn't Matter': Reactions to Officer Liang's Indictment

-Catch up with NBC News Clone on today's hot topic: Race Doesnt Matter Reactions Officer Liangs Indictment N304431 - Breaking News | NBC News Clone.
-Our editorial team reformatted this story for clarity and speed.
+NBC News Clone summarizes the latest on: Race Doesnt Matter Reactions Officer Liangs Indictment N304431 - Breaking News | NBC News Clone.
+This article is rewritten and presented in a simplified tone for a better reader experience.

 Chinese Americans expressed support for due process of the law after the indictment of NYPD Officer Peter Liang, who fatally shot Akai Gurley.